zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 ## Test zone names

 The test zone for each test scenario in this document is a subdomain delegated from the base name (`consistency05.xa`) and that subdomain having the same name as the scenario.
+For some scenarios the test zone is a child zone to that zone.
 The names of those zones are given in section "[Zone setup for test scenarios]" below.

 ## Test scenarios and message tags